The Dissertation Proposal

 The dissertation proposal oral defense is a private presentation completed by the candidate to his or her committee members.
-The presentation is conducted virtually via Zoom.
+The presentation is conducted virtually via Microsoft Teams.
 The oral defense lasts approximately 60 to 90 minutes.
 A dissertation proposal defense may not be scheduled until the entire dissertation committee has determined that the dissertation proposal is ready to be presented.
 A student and all of his or her committee members must be able to participate in the live defense.
 Defenses are coordinated by the dissertation chairperson and scheduled by the Coordinator of the Division of Research and Doctoral Programs at least two weeks in advance.

 Committee members have the following options for the outcome of the defense: (a) pass, (b) pass with revisions, (c) pass pending further review, or (d) fail.
 The candidate must receive a signed ballot of approval from two out of three of the committee members in order to move forward with the dissertation.
 Candidates may not submit the dissertation proposal to the CUC Institutional Review Board (IRB) or begin requesting participation or data collection, until the proposal is approved by the committee.
 If the proposal is approved with revisions by the dissertation committee, the candidate must make the revisions with committee approval prior to submitting the proposal to the CUC IRB.
 If a candidate fails the defense, he or she must make all committee required revisions and repeat the dissertation proposal defense prior to moving forward with the proposed research.
 Participation may not be elicited and data collection cannot begin until a candidate’s proposal has been approved by CUC’s IRB.